-Business Hierarchy of Needs
+Strategy Realized – The Business Hierarchy of Needs

-Group50’s Business Hierarchy of Needs® focuses on the elements of of developing a culture of strategic execution.
-It is a compilation of three levels of activities that make up the core components of an effective strategic execution process.
-Every organization does the things in the Business Hierarchy of Needs to some degree.
-The difference between organizations that have a culture of strategic execution and others who don’t is the disciplined methodology they follow.
-Migrating to a culture of strategic execution is a methodology that has sequenced levels.
-The diagram below outlines the basic tenets of the activities required in a disciplined methodology.As shown, there are three levels of activity that are required.
-The three levels are:
+The Business Hierarchy of Needs® , in use by Group50® Consulting since 2013, is a change management framework for achieving a company’s strategic objectives and developing a culture of strategic execution.
+It consists of three levels of activities that make up an effective change management process for creating strategy, optimizing the organization and implementing change.
+Every organization does the things in the Business Hierarchy of Needs® to some degree.
+The difference between organizations that have a culture of strategic execution and others who don’t is the disciplined change management methodology they follow.
+The diagram below outlines the activities in this methodology we call the Business Hierarchy of Needs ®.